epigen/atacseq_pipeline/README.md

 # Configuration
 You need 2 configuration files and 2 annotation files to run the complete workflow from A to Z. You can use the provided examples as starting point.
 Always use absolute paths.
-- pipeline configuration (conifg/pipeline_config): one off set up in your environment
+- pipeline configuration (conifg/pipeline_config.yaml): one off set up in your environment
     - before execution edit the path to your project configuration (project_config)
-    - if you are a [CeMMie](https://cemm.at/) you can just take the provided file
+    - if you are a [CeMMie](https://cemm.at/) you can just take the provided file and edi the project_config path
-- project configuration: different for every project/dataset
+- project configuration (project_config): different for every project/dataset
-- sample annotation: technical unit annotation for processing
+- sample annotation (sample_annotation): technical unit annotation for processing
-- sample metadata: metadata used in downstream analysis steps
+- sample metadata (sample_metadata): metadata used in downstream analysis steps and for visualization

-detailed descriptions can be found in the appendix below
+detailed specifications can be found in the appendix below

 # Execution
-## Change working directory & activate conda environment
+## 1. Change working directory & activate conda environment
-Execution always from within top level of the workflow directory (ie atacseq_pipeline/).
+Execute always from within top level of the workflow directory (ie atacseq_pipeline/).
 Snakemake commands only work from within the snakemake conda environment.
 ```
 cd atacseq_pipeline
 conda activate snakemake
 ```
-## Execute a dry-run
+## 2. Execute a dry-run
 command for a dry-run with option -n (-p makes Snakemake print the resulting shell command for illustration)
 ```
 snakemake -p -n
 ```
-## Execute workflow local or on a cluster
+## 3. Execute workflow local or on a cluster
-### Local execution
+### 3a.
+Local execution
 command for execution with one core
 ```
 snakemake -p -j1 --use-conda
 ```
-### Cluster execution
+### 3b.
+Cluster execution
 command for **vanilla cluster execution** on cluster engines that support shell scripts and have access to a common filesystem, (e.g. the Sun Grid Engine), more info in the [Snakemake Cluster Execution documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html)
 ```
 snakemake -p --use-conda --cluster qsub -j 32